-46. The applicant proposes to produce a manual for the trial.
-The manual will a copy of the licence, training records of the staff, records of transport and administration of the GMO and records of decontamination and disposal of the GMO.
+47. The applicant proposes to produce a manual for the trial.
+The manual would include a copy of the licence, training records of the staff, records of transport and administration of the GMO and records of decontamination and disposal of the GMO.